MariyamAlim/Snake-Game-Project/README.md

 #Installation Instructions:

 Install pygame <br>
-Clone the repositary
+Clone the repositary <br>

+Run game.py <br>
+OR <br>
-Run game.py or you can run it in terminal using python game.py or python3 game.py
+You can run it in terminal using python game.py or python3 game.py